-DLS is also as known as photon correlation spectroscopy.
-This technique is based on the principle of time-depended intensity fluctuations in scattered laser light, as a result of Brownian motion of particles in suspension.
-DLS method is relatively easy and fast, whereas it does not have access to obtain particle shape information.
+DLS, also known as photon correlation spectroscopy, is a technique based on the principle of time-depended intensity fluctuations in scattered laser light resulted from Brownian motion of particles in suspension.
+Since small particles diffuse more rapidly than large particles, the rate of fluctuation of scatted light intensity changes accordingly, which is measured and used to calculated particle size.
+DLS method is relatively easy and fast though it is not able to provide information about particle shape.

 Field-flow fractionation (FFF)

-FFF utilizes a channel wall that composed of a semi-permeable membrane filter that chosen with a suitable MWCO to determine the size distribution of liposome.
-Small liposomes elute earlier than large liposomes since they have higher diffusion coefficients in FFF, while small liposomes elute last in HPLC-SEC.
-Size distribution measurements by flow FFF have a lot of advantages such as convenient, rapid, non invasive, no need for prior calibration, and broad seperation range.
-The major drawback of this method is the highly cost.
+FFF utilizes a channel wall composed of a semi-permeable membrane filter with a suitable molecular weight cut-off (MWCO) to determine the size distribution of liposomes.
+Small liposomes elute faster than large ones since they have higher diffusion coefficients in FFF.
+Measuring size distribution by flow FFF offers a number of advantages such as convenience, efficacy, non-invasiveness, free of calibration, and broad separation range.
+The major drawback of this method is the relatively high cost.

 Electron microscopy (EM)

-Electron microscopy is widely used in size anylysis of liposomes, providing valuable information.
-By using molybate or phosphotungstate as the stain, negative staining electron mrcroscopy enable accurate determination of liposome size, and give useful images of individual vesicles to measure the number of lipid bilayers.
-Freeze fracture electron microscopy is used as a powerful tool in order to observe morphological structure of the liposome.
-The major disadvantages of EM based techniques include time consuming and expensive.
+Electron microscopy is widely used in size analysis of liposomes, providing valuable information of liposome morphology and architecture.
+By using molybate or phosphotungstate as the stain, negative staining electron microscopy enables accurate determination of liposome size and gives useful images of individual vesicle to measure the number of lipid bilayers.
+Freeze fracture electron microscopy is used as a powerful tool to observe morphological structure of the liposome.
+The major disadvantages of EM-based techniques include long processing time and high cost.